wellsoonproject/spring/_posts/2016-05-10-its-spring.md

 image: spring
 ---

 <span class="caps" alt="G">reeting</span> cards is a massive industry, with Hallmark alone turning $4bn US in revenue in 2016.
-Imagine what we could do to improve the world with just a fraction of that money.
+<span class="caps" alt="N">ow</span> imagine if we could take even a fraction of that money, and use it to support life-changing charities and independent designers.

-Read more on our [kickstarter](#)
+Read more about how on our [kickstarter](#)